Italian Easter Bread (Pane di Pasqua) Recipe

 How to Store Italian Easter Bread

-The sweet bread can also be frozen for up to two months once the eggs have been removed.
+The sweet bread can also be frozen for up to two months after the eggs have been removed.

 FAQ